Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

-ttt_beggar_starting_health                  100     // The amount of health the beggar starts with ttt_bodysnatcher_starting_health            100     // The amount of health the bodysnatcher starts with ttt_lootgoblin_starting_health              50      // The amount of health the loot goblin starts with ttt_drunk_starting_health                   100     // The amount of health the drunk starts with ttt_oldman_starting_health                  1       // The amount of health the old man starts with ttt_killer_starting_health                  150     // The amount of health the killer starts with
+ttt_beggar_starting_health                  100     // The amount of health the beggar starts with ttt_bodysnatcher_starting_health            100     // The amount of health the bodysnatcher starts with ttt_lootgoblin_starting_health              50      // The amount of health the loot goblin starts with ttt_cupid_starting_health                   100     // The amount of health the cupid starts with ttt_drunk_starting_health                   100     // The amount of health the drunk starts with ttt_oldman_starting_health                  1       // The amount of health the old man starts with ttt_killer_starting_health                  150     // The amount of health the killer starts with